 “Taking care of your dog’s teeth is as important as looking after your own.
-It is critical for your pet’s overall health to have proper dental care from a young age,” says Dr Stephen Smith, a veterinarian at TAH Kenridge.
+It is critical for your pet’s overall health to have proper dental care from a young age,” says Dr Stephen Smith, a senior partner at TAH.

 “Without proper dental care, your dog can suffer from inflammation of the gums (gingivitis) and the tissue surrounding the teeth (periodontitis).
 It is extremely painful and can be associated with serious health issues, ranging from tooth root abscesses and tooth loss to bacterial infection of the heart, liver, and kidneys,” explains Dr Smith.